 Status Fall or Spring Term Minimum Requirement Typical

-Graduate Stud •
+Graduate S

-Pa rt-time3 3-6
+Part-time3 3-6

-Fu ıll-time9 9-12
+Full-time9 9-12

 Teaching Assistants 6 9

 Research Assistants 6 9

 Graduate Assistants 6 9

 Fellows 9 9-12

 Required minimum figures include only courses for which graduate credit is given.
 Additional credits, up to the maximum, may be used for courses in which enrollment is required to remove a deficiency or to achieve competence in English.
-Registration for ongoing students must be completed during early registration period.
+Registration for ongoing students must be completed during the early registration period.